 The fund was created by Bates on April 28.
 The funding before the chicken caper came from seven donors for a total of $595.

 On May 20, Victoria’s Victories posted: “Victoria’s family is really struggling with the insurance company.
 Currently the(y) are not paying for the formula that goes into her feeding pump.
 If you can donate please do.
 They need your help.”

 No donations were given after that post until

 The fund collected 46 donations on June 13.
 On

 On June 15, 709 people donated and on

 Of those donations, $30,000 of it came from KFC for help with medical bills suffered when Victoria was attacked by three pit bulls at her grandfather’s Simpson County trailer.

-The family continues to affirm that the original account Victoria's grandmother gave was not a hoax, posting on Facebook that:
+The family continued to affirm that the original account Victoria’s grandmother gave was not a hoax, posting on Facebook that:

 I promise it’s not a hoax; I never thought any of this would blow up the way it has.
 The article circling the web calling this a hoax is untrue.
 The article itself says the investigation is not complete.
 It is not over until KFC releases a statement.
 The media outlet running this story is not connected with KFC.
 The family has not asked for anything, and a attorney is handling all the media publicity for the family pro bono.
 Please do not believe untrue media.
 I have personally watched this family go without to provide for Victoria.
 They have not and would not do anything to hurt Victoria in any way.

-A KFC spokesperson said that neither of two separate investigations, one by the chain and one by an independent, was able to substantiate the claims made by Victoria Wilcher's family:
+A KFC spokesperson said that neither of two separate investigations, one by the chain and one by an independent investigator, was able to substantiate the claims made by Victoria Wilcher’s family:

 A story involving a disfigured 3-year-old Mississippi girl whose family said they were asked to leave a KFC restaurant because her appearance was scaring customers, has been found to be a hoax, according to a spokesman for the fried chicken franchise.